danburkert/nic-hadoop-cluster-config/README.md

-MiniCloud-Scripts
+nic-hadoop cluster config
 =================

-Scripts used to bring the NIC-MiniCloud online
+Scripts and configuration for the nic-hadoop cluster